the-anna-project/annad/doc/concept/distribution.md

 of the other channels decreases symmetrically.
-Having three saturated channels and one channel pushes an impulse, the value of it is divided by two and population worth the half of the pushed impulse is decreased from the other two channels, causing a ballance or imballance.
+Having three saturated channels and one channel pushes an impulse, the value of it is divided by two and population worth the half of the pushed impulse is decreased from the other two channels, causing a balance or imbalance.

 # weighted analysis
 Weighted analysis can represent vector population within space.
 The more